hemati/FlowiseDocs/3rd-party-platform-integration/zapier-zaps.md

 ## Prerequisite

 1. [Log in](https://zapier.com/app/login) or [sign up](https://zapier.com/sign-up) to Zapier
-2. Refer [deployment](../deployment/) to create a cloud hosted version of Flowise.
+2. Refer [deployment](../deployment/) to create a cloud hosted version of LangChain.Space.

 ## Setup